CENG502-Projects/CENG502-Spring2022/Project_Akgul-Celtik/Readme.md

     ├── results ~
     ├── posetrack_train.py
     ├── posetrack_test.py
+    ├── pose_hrnet_w32_384x288.pth *
     └── requirements.txt

-Folders with * on their right are the folders that should be downloaded, folders with ~ on their right are the folders that should be downloaded
+- Folders with * on their right are the folders that should be downloaded, folders with ~ on their right are the folders that should be downloaded
+- 'poseval' folder should be donwloaded from [3] and added to the main directory
+- 'pose_hrnet_w32_384x288.pth' file should be donwloaded from [4] (models-> pytorch -> pose_coco -> pose_hrnet_w32_384x288.pth) and added to the main directory
+- 'models' folder should be donwloaded from [5] and added to the main directory

 First of all, the modules that are listed in the requirements.txt should be downloaded.
 Pretrained ```hrnet_w32_386_288.pth``` model should be downloaded and placed to the main folder. https://github.com/leoxiaobin/deep-high-resolution-net.pytorch/blob/master/README.md